pkantue/molomolotech/Podcast/ShowNotes/Eddy Gitonga.md

 ## Intro
-Today we have an inspiring guest who is a true innovator, entrepreneur, and mentor.
-Our guest has a rich procurement, negotiation, and finance background, and has channelled this expertise into creating impactful solutions for environmental and social challenges.
+Today’s guest is a dynamic innovator, entrepreneur, and mentor with a strong background in procurement, negotiation, and finance.
+Eddy Gitonga has founded and led three impactful ventures in smart waste management, climate tech, and clean tech.

-With a remarkable career spanning the founding and leadership of three ventures, our guest has made significant strides in smart waste management, climate tech, and clean tech.
-As the founder of T-Bin Limited, they revolutionized waste management by developing and manufacturing smart waste bins designed to reduce waste generation and boost recycling rates.
-Their ingenuity continued with Eden Ecotech Global, where as CEO, they patented a unique garbage security light that harnesses waste as an energy source.
+As the founder of T-Bin Limited, Eddy has revolutionized waste management by developing smart waste bins that cut waste and boost recycling.
+At Eden Ecotech Global, Eddy's ingenuity led to a patented garbage security light that uses waste for energy.

-Currently, our guest brings their wealth of experience to WIDU.africa as a business coaching specialist.
-Here, they empower entrepreneurs with essential skills and tools to grow their businesses using design thinking and lean startup methodologies.
-Our guest's commitment to innovation is further evidenced by their certifications in design-driven entrepreneurship and enterprise design thinking.
+Now, as a business coaching specialist at WIDU.africa, Eddy empowers entrepreneurs with design thinking and lean startup skills, driving environmental innovation and positive global impact.

-In addition to their professional achievements, our guest is a polyglot, fluent in English, Swahili, and Chinese, showcasing their global perspective and dedication to cross-cultural collaboration.
-Driven by curiosity, creativity, and a collaborative spirit, they strive to make a positive impact on the world.

-Join us as we delve into the journey of a visionary leader who is transforming environmental innovation and entrepreneurial mentorship.

 ## Questions